leebyron/til/entries/ikigai.md

 Ikigai is still a very real concept, just not the same one as presented by most of these blog posts and books.
-Japanese neuroscientist Ken Mogi (who has also written a book on Ikigai) has [a video][ken mogi's video] addressing this venn-diagram and attempting to reclaim the term back to a more original intent.
+Japanese neuroscientist Ken Mogi (who has also written a book on Ikigai) has [a video][ken mogi's video] addressing this venn diagram with an attempt to bring the term back to an original intent.
 In the video he proposes a new (crude, hand-drawn) diagram to take its place with two distinct changes:

-- The four circles of the venn-diagram are replaced with two axis: small to big and private to public.
+- The four circles of the venn diagram are replaced with two axis: small to big and private to public.

 - Rather than Ikigai being found at the center of this diagram, he emphatically repeats that _all of it_ is Ikigai.

-The goal being not to find the one perfect thing which checks all boxes to define your life's reason but instead to cultivate a broad diversity of things big and small, public and private, to bring a rich multifaceted purpose to life.
+The goal being not to find the one perfect thing which checks all boxes but instead to cultivate a broad diversity of things big and small, public and private, to bring a rich multifaceted purpose to life.

 I also appreciate this very different model, and took the liberty to capture Ken's "true Ikigai diagram" with a few additions in a similar spirit: